Walmart Canada: Stores

 In 2011, Walmart Canada acquired the leases of 39 Zellers stores from Target, originally one of the 189 leaseholds purchased from Hudson's Bay Company and slated for conversion to Target Canada stores.
 Walmart Canada managed to convert and reopen some of the former Zellers stores before Target Canada's launch.
 Unlike Walmart's 1994 move into Canada, Walmart Canada this time did not guarantee the jobs of the employees whose stores it was acquiring.

-Walmart Canada launched the "Urban 90" format in 2012, a set of smaller Supercentres averaging 90,000 ft2.
+Walmart Canada launched the "Urban 90" format in 2012, a set of smaller Supercentres averaging 90000 sqft.
 On May 8, 2015, following the bankruptcy of Target Canada, Walmart Canada announced its intent to acquire 13 former Target locations, along with its distribution centre in Cornwall, Ontario subject to court approval.
 These locations included an unopened location at the Bayshore Shopping Centre in Ottawa.

 In 2022, Walmart opened a technology hub in Toronto in the CBC Broadcast Centre.
-In 2024, Walmart announced the closure of the hub and relocation of staff to US locations including Bentonville; layoffs were pending for those not relocating.
+In 2024, Walmart announced the closure of the hub and relocation of staff to U.S. locations including Bentonville; layoffs were pending for those not relocating.